-Members are asked to recognize that the shrubbery, parking area, and grounds are all part of the Club property.
+- Members are asked to recognize that the shrubbery, parking area, and grounds are all part of the Club property.
 Please take care not to injure, deface, or litter the grounds.

-The Club shall not be responsible for loss or damage of personal property.
+- The Club shall not be responsible for loss or damage of personal property.
 Do not bring personal property and/or valuables to the pool or tennis courts.
 There are no secured checking facilities.
 Clothes may be hung in the dressing rooms if desired.

-Members shall reimburse the Club for any damage done to its property by the member, their dependents, and/or their guests.
+- Members shall reimburse the Club for any damage done to its property by the member, their dependents, and/or their guests.

-Food and beverages may be consumed within a designated area inside the pool fence.
+- Food and beverages may be consumed within a designated area inside the pool fence.
 The designated roped off area is nearest the concessions area by the fence and has tables set for members and their guests.
 No glass containers of any kind will be permitted on Club grounds.

-Any member of the Club or his/her guest who, in the opinion of the Pool Management, is intoxicated or disorderly will be asked to leave the Club premises and will be subject to such penalty as the Board of Directors imposes.
+- Any member of the Club or his/her guest who, in the opinion of the Pool Management, is intoxicated or disorderly will be asked to leave the Club premises and will be subject to such penalty as the Board of Directors imposes.

-Yard waste, tree trimmings, construction materials, masonry, debris, or trash of any kind may not be left on, deposited on or dumped on Club property (including in the dumpsters) or in the adjoining alleys and/or roadways.
+- No dumping – Yard waste, tree trimmings, construction materials, masonry, debris, or trash of any kind may not be left on, deposited on or dumped on Club property (including in the dumpsters) or in the adjoining alleys and/or roadways.
 The Board may impose penalties including fines to cover the cost of remediation, suspension and/or termination of membership.

-For health reasons, no pets of any kind will be permitted on the grounds belonging to the Club at any time.
+- No Pets.
+With the exception of the end-of-season dog swim that can occur after the pool is closed on the last day of the season (pending annual approval of the Montgomery County Health Department), no pets of any kind will be permitted on the grounds belonging to the Club at any time.
 This includes areas outside the pool enclosure.
 This restriction is mandated by the Montgomery County Health Department and will be strictly enforced.
 Pursuant to the Club’s bylaws, the Pool Manager may suspend an offender’s privilege of using Club facilities for a period not to exceed 24 hours if a pet is brought onto the grounds of the Club.
 For repeat offenders, the full Board may suspend members’ privileges for a period at its own discretion.

-We encourage members to walk or bike to the Club.
+- We encourage members to walk or bike to the Club.

-The Club operates as a special exception (called “conditional use”) under the zoning laws of Montgomery County.
+- The Club operates as a special exception (called “conditional use”) under the zoning laws of Montgomery County.
 These restrictions are part of the Club’s operating agreement with Montgomery County and violation of them may subject the Club to the risk of severe penalties including cancellation of our right to operate.

-Club members and their guests may park in the Westbrook Elementary School parking lot; while school is still in session parking in the Westbrook Elementary School lot by members and their guests is not permitted.
+- Club members and their guests may park in the Westbrook Elementary School parking lot; while school is still in session parking in the Westbrook Elementary School lot by members and their guests is not permitted.
 Please note that a Member’s guests are bound by this parking policy, and penalties may be imposed on a member whose guest has violated this condition.

-Parking on the other streets (not in blue) by Club members in order to use the Club’s facilities is permitted only during the following events and only when the Club’s parking lot and the Westbrook Elementary School parking lot are both full.
+- Parking on the other streets (not in blue) by Club members in order to use the Club’s facilities is permitted only during the following events and only when the Club’s parking lot and the Westbrook Elementary School parking lot are both full.
 Little Falls members must park in the Westbrook Elementary School parking lot during swim and dive meets until that lot is full, leaving the Club’s parking lot for visitors, with two exceptions: (i) Club members whose vehicles display a handicapped tag or license plate may park in the Little Falls lot; and (ii) Club members whose vehicles are needed to transport equipment necessary for swim and dive meets.
 Only up to five vehicles belonging to Club members may be parked in the Little Falls lot for that purpose.